Monthly newsletter: Read the latest issue

 Learn more about our degree programs and admission requirements

 Find the information you need to conduct your research and academic studies

 KCU-COM alumni enjoy free CME in conjunction with Homecoming

 American Osteopathic Association

-The Osteopathic Post-doctoral Training Institution (OPTI) at KCUMB is known as the Kansas City University of Medicine and Biosciences-College of Osteopathic Medicine Educational Consortium (KCUMB-COMEC).
-KCUMB's OPTI is accredited by the American Osteopathic Association.It is a consortium formed through affiliation between KCUMB and freestanding hospitals and health-care institutions providing medical education to osteopathic medical students, interns and residents.
+The Osteopathic Post-doctoral Training Institution (OPTI) at KCU is known as the Kansas City University of Medicine and Biosciences-College of Osteopathic Medicine Educational Consortium (KCU-COMEC).
+KCU's OPTI is accredited by the American Osteopathic Association.It is a consortium formed through affiliation between KCU and freestanding hospitals and health-care institutions providing medical education to osteopathic medical students, interns and residents.

-Affiliation with KCUMB-COMEC is renewed through participation agreements executed between each hospital or health-care institution and KCUMB.
+Affiliation with KCU-COMEC is renewed through participation agreements executed between each hospital or health-care institution and KCU.

-Learn more about the mission and purpose of KCUMB-COMEC, as well as information about the OPTI board members.
+Learn more about the mission and purpose of KCU-COMEC, as well as information about the OPTI board members.